PapersOfMathieuNls/clever-commit/combined.md

 ## Clustering Projects {#sec:clustering}

 We cluster projects according to their dependencies.
 The rationale is that projects that share dependencies are most likely to contain defects caused by misuse of these dependencies.
 In this step, the project dependencies are analysed and saved into a single NoSQL graph database as shown in Figure \ref{fig:CLEVERT3}.
 A node corresponds to a project that is connected to other projects on which it depends.
 Dependencies can be _external_ or _internal_ depending on whether the products are created in-house or supplied by a third-party.
 For confidentiality reasons, we cannot reveal the name of the projects involved in the project dependency graph.
 We show the 12 projects in yellow color with their dependencies in blue color in Figure \ref{fig:dep-graph}.
-In total, we discovered 405 distinct dependencies that are internal and external both.
+In total, we discovered 405 distinct dependencies.
+Dependencies can be internal (i.e. library developed at Ubisoft) or external (i.e. library provided by third parties).
 The resulting partitioning is shown in Figure \ref{fig:network-sample}.

 \input{tex/dependencies}